TheSwanFactory/hclang/doc/HLIR/TableGenNext.md

 - Traits and type constraints.
 - Limited structural and semantic information.

-**HLIR**, as described in the [README](./README.md), introduces concepts that go far beyond this.
+**HLIR** introduces concepts that go far beyond this.
 Here’s how it could serve as an enhanced replacement:

 ### 1.1 Structural Parity with TableGen